Kate Quinn: Reception

-Quinn's 2017 historical fiction novel, The Alice Network, was a New York Times USA Today bestseller, and a National Public Radio Selection on "Books We Loved".
-Her 2019 follow-up (and eighth novel), The Huntress, earned positive reviews in The Washington Post and Kirkus Reviews, and was also a New York Times bestseller.
+Quinn's 2017 historical fiction novel, The Alice Network, was a New York Times and USA Today bestseller, and an NPR "Books We Loved" selection.
+Its 2019 follow-up, The Huntress, earned positive reviews in The Washington Post and Kirkus Reviews, and was also a New York Times bestseller.
 Her novels The Rose Code and The Diamond Eye were also New York Times bestsellers.
 In 2024, both The Phoenix Crown and The Briar Club made the NPR "Books We Loved" list.
+Booklists starred review noted that The Briar Club is a "compulsively readable" book that would be well received by "those who love woman-led historical fiction with rich, appealing characters".

 Personal life

 Quinn resides with her husband in Maryland.